 UPDATED:The RUX chassis is great, it's easily serviceable, competitive in the weight game, and offers a lot of the features found on much more expensive forks at a fraction of the price.
 With the updates introduced to the late model year 2015 version, the performance is now also right up there with the best.
 At this price point, the RUX will be a handful as far as competition is concerned, and we no longer have any qualms about running this fork as the primary fork on our DH bikes.

 For additional info, visit www.srsuntour-cycling.com.

 About The Reviewer

 Evan Turpen has been racing mountain bikes for over 12 years.
-He raced downhill as a pro for the last 8 years with his career highlight being selected to represent the U.S. in the 2006 World Championships.
+He raced downhill as a Pro for the last 8 years with his career highlight being selected to represent the U.S. in the 2006 World Championships.
 More recently he can be found competing in enduro races and having a blast with it.
 He is an aggressive yet smooth rider who loves to flick the bike around to put it on the fastest line or to smooth out the rough sections.
+Fast flowy trails and long technical descents (Garbanzo style) are his favorite.
 With an extensive knowledge of the mountain bike industry and its technologies, Evan is able to take all things in to perspective during a review.
 He has helped design, develop, and test products for multiple major mountain bike companies and has an attention to detail well above most.
-When he's not out ripping around on a bike he helps run the California Enduro Series and is also in charge of the bike park at China Peak Mountain Resort.
+When he's not out ripping around on a bike he helps run the recently introduced California Enduro Series and is also in charge of the bike park at China Peak Mountain Resort.